Epstein files mention Francine LeFrak, names of Barnard trustees’ families and alumni

 A 2022 investigation by The New York Times found that Epstein purchased a “rare cello” for “a young Israeli man named Yoed Nir,” who introduced his wife, Anat, as the daughter of former Israeli Prime Minister Barak.
 Ehud Barak reportedly “confirmed that Yoed and Anat Nir are his son-in-law and daughter.”

 The resumes of Donna Redel (BC ’74) and Sharon Bilar (BC ’98), two other Barnard alumni, are also among the Epstein files.
-Epstein’s relationships to Redel and Bilar are unclear.
+Epstein’s relationships to Redel and Bilar are unclear, and no further mention of either individual were found in the Epstein Library.

 Numerous survivors of Epstein's trafficking ring testified that Epstein “maintained close ties to multiple academic institutions” and “repeatedly lured young women into his network by promising to help them gain admission into colleges and universities," including Columbia University.